-Futures higher on strong earnings season; Apple in focus
+US STOCKS-Futures higher on strong earnings season; Apple in focus

-* Shares of Dow-component Apple (AAPL.O) were up 0.36 percent in premarket trading.
+* Shares of Dow-component Apple were up 0.36 percent in premarket trading.
 The company is due to report results after the closing bell.

 * The Dow industrials hit a record closing high on Monday, helped by Boeing, while selling in technology companies kept the S&P 500 in check and pulled the Nasdaq lower.